All practical information about studying is collected on the For students website.

-There are three degree programmes in the Faculty of Humanities, dividing in several major subjects:
+There are three degree programmes in the Faculty of Humanities, dividing in several major subjects.
+In addition, the Faculty of Humanities offers a variety of minor subjects.

 Degree Programme in History, Culture and Communication (HIKUVIE)